compensator-cgp/compensator-docs/docs/overview/01_profiles.md

 # Profiles

 Profiles are the foundation of Compensator's delegate marketplace.
-Every user has a dedicated profile page that enables them to create a Compensator instance (smart contract) and establish their presence in the Compound governance ecosystem.
+Every user has a dedicated page that enables them to create a Compensator instance and establish their presence in the Compound ecosystem.

 ### What is a Profile?